-St. Joseph Hospital (comprised of two campuses located within a quarter mile of each other in Eureka): the St. Joseph Hospital main campus is a full-service acute-care state-of-the-art facility.
+St. Joseph Hospital is comprised of two campuses located within a quarter mile of each other in Eureka; the St. Joseph Hospital main campus is a full-service acute-care state-of-the-art facility.

-Services include cardiac surgery in The Heart Institute, an accredited Cancer Program including the latest technology - Magnetic Resonance Imaging (MRI) and a 64 slice CT Scanner - and Women’s and Children’s services in The Childbirth Center including pediatric services and the only Level II Neonatal Intensive Care Unit Nursery (NICU) on the North Coast.
-SJH has an Emergency Room.
+Services include an emergency room, cardiac surgery in the Heart Institute and an accredited cancer program including the latest technology, including magnetic resonance imaging (MRI) and a 64-slice CT scanner.
+We also provide women’s and children’s services in the Childbirth Center, including pediatric services and the only Level II Neonatal Intensive Care Unit Nursery (NICU) on the North Coast.

 The gift shop is located in the main lobby of the hospital and features floral arrangements, baby sweaters, baby gifts, See's candies, jewelry, handbags, LaVie and Hollie Yashi jewelry, Dick Taylor chocolate, hand creams, toys for children, books and more.